Oringi

-Oringi is a small village on State Highway 2 and the Palmerston North–Gisborne line, in a rural area south of Dannevirke, in the Manawatū River valley, of the Manawatū-Whanganui region, with 165 people (2018 census) scattered over a 30 km2 meshblock.
+Oringi is a small village on State Highway 2 and the Palmerston North–Gisborne line, in a rural area south of Dannevirke, in the Manawatū River valley, of the Manawatū-Whanganui region, with 177 people (2023 census) scattered over a 30 km2 area.
 A PPCS slaughterhouse closed in 2008, due to a reduction in sheep farming.
 The 57 ha freezing works closure caused 466 job losses.
 The works has been converted to a business park for Scanpower (Tararua's electricity distribution business) and other companies, employing about 200.
 Fonterra's (until 2001 Kiwi Co-operative Dairies) milk factory closed in January 2015, when production was transferred to its enlarged Pahiatua factory.
 The factory was demolished in 2016.

 History

 The area was part of the Ngāti Raukawa rohe.
 Its name had an origin with a besieged pa.
 A young woman there was admired by one of the attackers, Takaringi (or Takarangi), who gave water to the young woman, ending the conflict.
 The spring where he got the water was named Ko te Puna Ringi (The spring of Ringi), possibly a pun, as Oringi has the same meaning as Orini.

 Oringi was a clearing near the south end of the Seventy Mile bush.
 Contracts to clear a line, 66 ft wide for what later became SH2, were let in 1871.
 The road reached Oringi by January 1874.

 The 17000 acre Oringi estate was leased, or bought, by Henry Gaisford in 1871, or 1874.
 He farmed, wheat, oats and about 5,200 sheep on it.
 A steam powered flour mill was started in 1884.
 He also leased Oringi Reserve from 1888.
 516 acre were sold in 1903 for small farms.
 A further 341 acre were sold to ex servicemen in 1948.

 There was a creamery from about 1905, which became a butter producing dairy factory in 1908.
 By 1918 there was a large cheese factory.
 In 1922 more frequent trains were provided for carrying cheese, which also came from Tamaki Co-operative Dairy Co at Te Rehunga.
 From 1997, until the 2015 closure, trains carried milk from Oringi for processing at Hāwera.

 Military training camps were held on the north side of Oringi from 1909 to 1913, after which the camp was moved to Takapau, possibly due to the compensation paid to farmers in 1913.
 In 1913 a railway siding was extended to hold up to 30 wagons and a loading bank for horses was lengthened by 40 ft, as the Defence Department planned larger Brigade Camps at Oringi.'

 The sheep freezing works opened in October 1981, for Pacific Freezing (NZ) Ltd, at a cost of $22m.